Guhila dynasty: History

 Statue of Bappa Rawal at Mewar (r.728 CE–763 CE).

 R. C. Majumdar places Guhadatta in the 5th century CE, assuming a 20-year reign for each generation.
 R. V Somani places him somewhere before the first quarter of the 6th century.

 According to the 977 CE Atpur inscription and the 1083 CE Kadmal inscription, Guhadatta was succeeded by Bhoja, who commissioned the construction of a tank at Eklingji.
 The 1285 CE Achaleshwar inscription describes him as a devotee of Vishnu.
 Bhoja was succeeded by Mahendra and Nagaditya.
 The bardic legends state that Nagaditya was killed in a battle with the Bhils.

 Nagaditya's successor Shiladitya raised the political status of the family significantly, as suggested by his 646 CE Samoli inscription, as well as the inscriptions of his successors, including the 1274 CE Chittor inscription and the 1285 CE Abu inscription.
 R. V. Somani theorizes that the copper and zinc mines at Jawar were excavated during his reign, which greatly increased the economic prosperity of the kingdom.
 The 16th century Buddhist writer Taranatha mentions a reputed artist named Shringadhara, who was patronized by the king Shila of Maru country.
-Somani identifies this king as the Guhila king Shiladitya.
+Somani identifies this king as the Guhila king Shiladitya, although some other historians have identified him as Harshavardhana or the Maitraka king Shiladitya.

 Shiladitya was succeeded by Aparajita, who is attested by the 661 CE Kunda inscription.
 This epigraph records the construction of a Vishnu temple by Yashomati, the wife of Aparajita's commander Varaha.
 According to the bardic chronicles, Aparajita was also killed in a battle with the Bhils.
 His son Mahendra succeeded him.
 Mahendra was succeeded by Kalabhoja, who has been identified as Bappa Rawal by several historians including G. H. Ojha.

 The Guhilas originally acknowledged the suzerainty of the Gurjara-Pratiharas.
 In the 10th century, Bharttripatta II became an independent ruler, and assumed the title Maharajadhiraja, as attested by a 943 CE inscription.
 His successor Allata (reigned c.
 950s CE) killed one Devapala, who according to Majumdar, might have been the Gurjara-Pratihara king Devapala.

 Sahasra Bahu Temples in Nagda, Rajasthan, 10th century CE.

 Sahasra Bahu Temples relief in Nagda, Rajasthan, 10th century CE.